lsst-dm/dmtn-020/index.rst

 :ref:`sec-labor-costs`), this translates directly to a :term:`BCWS`.

-During :ref:`sec-cycle-plan`, effort is drawn from the budget embodied in the planning packages to generate the cycle plan, described in terms of epics: see :ref:`sec-planning-epics` for details.
+During :ref:`sec-cycle-plan`, effort is drawn from the budget embodied in the planning packages to generate the :term:`cycle` plan, described in terms of
+epics: see :ref:`sec-planning-epics` for details.
 Each epic itself has a particular budget.
 This budget is subtracted from that available in the planning package at the point when the epic is defined.

 At any given time, the :term:`BCWP` of a planning package consists of the sum of the BCWP of all epics derived from that package which have been marked